 Should I hire a seller with a higher-level rating?

-New sellers typically do not have enough track record and little review for reference.
-While you have to more of a leap of faith with a new seller, some new sellers can still be good at what they do.
+New sellers typically do not have enough track records and little review for reference.
+While you have to take a leap of faith with a new seller, some new sellers can still be good at what they do.

 A seller with a higher level is a more experienced seller and more active on Fiverr.
-They tend to be a little bit more expensive, but you are paying for their expertise.
+They tend to be a bit more expensive, but you pay for their expertise.
 Seller level is one decision factoring in hiring a seller, but certainly not the only one.

-Being an excellent communicator is more important than a higher-level.
-Regardless of the seller level, always contact the sellers and make sure the seller understands your requirements, and you are comfortable with the seller’s communication style.
+Being an excellent communicator is more important than a higher level.
+Regardless of the seller level, always contact the seller and make sure the seller understands your requirements and you are comfortable with the seller’s communication style.